 Make Sure Your Smile Is Getting Preventive Treatment

-Dr. Flynn can help protect your smile from dental problems, through regular checkups and cleanings.
+Dr. Stubbs can help protect your smile from dental problems, through regular checkups and cleanings.
 To schedule a checkup with Michael E. Flynn, DDS, call our office at 414-541-8250.
 Our office gladly welcomes patients from West Allis, Brookfield, Wauwatosa, and all Western Milwaukee communities.